 Scientific name: Mephitis mephitis

 The striped skunk is an interesting component of New York's wildlife assortment.
-It is a house cat-sized member of the weasel family.
-Like the more glamorous members of the weasel family (mink, otter, fisher and marten), the skunk also has glossy and durable fur that can be dyed uniformly black for exquisite garment trimming.
+It is about the size of a house cat and has a potent musk that often overshadows the beauty of its glossy and durable fur.
+Formerly a member of the weasel family (with mink, otter, fisher, marten), skunks have now been classified into their own family, "Mephitidae".
+Like the more glamorous members of the weasel family, the skunk also has glossy and durable fur that can be dyed uniformly black for exquisite garment trimming.

 The skunk's best known feature is its ability to squirt an extremely potent and disagreeable secretion at potential attackers.
 The Latin name for skunk, Mephitis mephitis, means "double foul odor."